Semantic Segmentation with a Sparse Convolutional Neural Network for Event Reconstruction in MicroBooNE: Simulated Data samples

 The training and test data samples consist of $\approx$\,120,000 and $\approx$\,23,000 simulated images respectively.
 For each image, pixel intensity and class labels (see~\ref{sec:lable}) are produced on which supervised learning is performed.
 For validation tests, several samples of $\approx$\,15,000 neutrino interactions assuming different variations on the detector response model are used.

 Pixels are associated with the simulated particles that contributed to their intensity.
-All pixels associated with a given particle are grouped and considered a cluster for that particle.
+All pixels associated with a given particle are grouped and considered a cluster for that particle (for a shower all pixels are considered part of the original particle (electron or gamma) initiating the shower).
 For each event, particle propagation as well as detector effects are applied to derive the final input image.
-The data samples are produced using the LArSoft~\cite{Snider:2017wjd} and UBOONECODE~\cite{uboone} packages.
+The data samples are produced using the LArSoft~\cite{Snider:2017wjd} v08\textunderscore05\textunderscore00\textunderscore06 and UBOONECODE~\cite{uboone} v08\textunderscore00\textunderscore00\textunderscore13a packages.
 The simulation of the wire response is performed by the Wire-Cell simulation code, common to several current LArTPC experiments~\cite{Adams:2018gbi,Adams:2018dra}.